papatangosierra/serifu/README.md

     	Mariko: It's _*box-cutter time*_, pal!

-This limitation is meant to reflect the reality that not every combination of bold and italic variants is available in every font a letterer might use, and
+This limitation is meant to reflect the reality that not every combination of bold and italic variants is available in every font a letterer might use, and in such cases it would be better to fail obviously than subtly.

 As stated before, Dialogue Lines are ended with a newline character. **There is one one exception to this rule:** Three equals signs (`===`) immediately after the colon begins a preformatted section.
 This is useful for composing translations where formatting like newlines and tabs are important--signs, menus, documents, etc. Three equals signs on a line by themselves ends the preformatted section: